ansys/pyscadeone/doc/source/user_guide/modeler.rst

 .. note::

-    From a model, one can access to the Scade One instance, with the model's *project* property as in `my_app = model.project.app`
+    From a model, one can access the Scade One instance, with the model's *project* property as in `my_app = model.project.app`

 A model contains all modules (body or interface) from the Swan sources.
-For each module, one has access to the declarations it contains.
+For each module, one has access the declarations it contains.

-From a :py:class:`ansys.scadeone.core.model.Model` object, one can therefore access to:
+From a :py:class:`ansys.scadeone.core.model.Model` object, one can therefore access:

 - the modules,
 - all declarations,